AllocZero/EfficientDynamoDb/README.md

 High-level API, in most cases, is on-par with low-level in terms of raw processing speed and requires fewer memory allocations.
 It is recommended to use the high-level API in most cases unless you're sure about what you do.

-Data classes should be marked by `[DynamoDbTable(string tableName)]` attributes to make it work with most high-level features.
-Most operations are provided through the `DynamoDbContext` object.

-Examples of API usage (`context` is an object of type `DynamoDbContext`):

 ### GetItem
 Retrieves a single item.